lackac/app_lego/README.md

 # Modules

-The basic generator initializes the Rails application in a git repository, removes unnecessary files and directories, sets up `.gitignore` files and freezes Edge Rails.
+The **basic** module initializes the Rails application in a git repository, removes unnecessary files and directories, sets up `.gitignore` files and freezes Edge Rails.

 The **RSpec** module remove the `test` directory and installs the plugins necessary for RSpec.
 It also runs the rspec generator.